open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 The multiple responses MAY be returned using a tuple, or some other data structure encapsulating the components.

-The API SHOULD return an error if it encounters an error in `configuration` (i.e. fail fast).
+This SHOULD return an error if it encounters an error in `configuration` (i.e. fail fast).

 ## References